 As required by the listing standards of the New York Stock Exchange, the compensation committee will consist entirely of independent directors.
-This committee will oversee our compensation policies generally, make recommendations to the Board with respect to our incentive compensation and equity-based plans that are subject to the approval of our board of directors, evaluate executive officer performance and review our management succession plan, oversee and set compensation, if any, for our executive officers, and prepare the report on executive officer compensation, if applicable, that the Securities and Exchange Commission rules require to be included in our annual proxy statement.
-Currently, none of our executive officers are compensated by the Company.
+This committee will oversee the Company's compensation policies generally, make recommendations to the Board with respect to incentive compensation and equity-based plans of the Company that are subject to Board approval, evaluate executive officer performance and review the Company's management succession plan, oversee and set compensation, if any, for the Company's executive officers, and prepare the report on executive officer compensation that the Securities and Exchange Commission rules require to be included in the Company's annual proxy statement.